5S-TES DemoStack Quickstart

 "creation_time": null

-Navigate back to Submission Layer UI, and click onto the submission you just sent.
+You will be redirected to the list of Submissions, click onto the submission you just sent.

 You should be able to see the status of the submission.
-Once the submission has been processed, the status will be set to: Requested Egress.
+Once it has been processed, the status will be set to: Requested Egress.

 This means that the results are waiting for egress approval.
 Follow this guide to approve the submission results.